-Rising film, or long tube vertical (LTV) evaporators (Figure 1 and 4) were the standard black liquor evaporators for decades, and many older mills still employ them.i Figure 5 illustrates their design.
+Long tube vertical (LTV), or rising film, evaporators (Figure 4.3) were the standard black liquor evaporators for decades, and many older mills still employ them [1].
+Figure 4.4 is a more detailed diagram of an LTV evaporator, showing it many components.
 They consist of a tube bundle with tubes spaced and held in place by a tube sheet.
-Black liquor enters each evaporator body below the bottom tube sheet.
+Black liquor enters each evaporator body below the bottom tube sheet and exits through a port near the bottom of the vapor head.
+The product liquor may be removed from the liquor recirculation line if black liquor recirculation is a feature of the particular LTV unit.